hicommonwealth/commonwealth/knowledge_base/Datadog.md

 2. Install the Datadog buildpack.
 Copy the following URL on Heroku App settings page using `Add Buildpack` button: <https://github.com/Datadog/heroku-buildpack-datadog.git>.

-3. Configure Postgres.
-Place the following Postgres Datadog config file in root folder of a Heroku app, `datadog/conf.d/postgres.yaml`.
-Leave the file generic; parameters will be replaced by `prerun.sh` on runtime if available.

-    ```yaml
-    init_config:

-    instances:
-      - dbm: true
-        host: <YOUR HOSTNAME>
-        port: <YOUR PORT>
-        username: <YOUR USERNAME>
-        password: <YOUR PASSWORD>
-        dbname: <YOUR DBNAME>
-        ssl: True
-    ```

-4. Verify on Datadog.
+3. Verify on Datadog.
 Visit <https://us5.datadoghq.com/dashboard/lists> for all available dashboards.
 If the Datadog agent has successfully picked up the Postgres config, you will see your app database name in the top dropdown of the Postgres dashboards.

 ## Change Log